kevinlin1/just-the-class/index.md

 - a [staff](staff.md) page,
 - and a weekly [schedule](schedule.md).

-Just the Class is built on top of [Just the Docs](https://github.com/pmarsceill/just-the-docs), making it easy to extend for your own special use cases while providing sane defaults for most everything else.
-This means that you also get:
+Just the Class is a set of customizations on top of the popular [Just the Docs](https://github.com/pmarsceill/just-the-docs) theme, which provides a robust and thoroughly-tested foundation that makes it easy to extend for your own special use cases.
+These foundational features include:

 - automatic [navigation structure](https://pmarsceill.github.io/just-the-docs/docs/navigation-structure/),
 - instant, full-text [search](https://pmarsceill.github.io/just-the-docs/docs/search/) and page indexing,